 Dewsbury (University of Bristol) and Derek McCormack (University of Oxford); and indeed, later, by their respective graduate students who have pushed non-representational thinking in various empirical registers.
 It challenges those using social theory and conducting geographical research to go beyond representation.
 Thus, Dewsbury describes practices of "witnessing" that produce "knowledge without contemplation".
 Jump up ^ Thrift, N. 2000.
 “Non-representational theory” in RJ Johnston, D Gregory, G Pratt and M Watts (eds) The Dictionary of Human Geography (Blackwell, Oxford)Jump up ^ Thrift, N. 2007.

 Post-structuralism is a response to structuralism.
 Structuralism is an intellectual movement developed in Europe from the early to mid-20th century.
-Spatial analysis.
+Theory Spatial analysis.
 Spatial analysis or spatial statistics includes any of the formal techniques which study entities using their topological, geometric, or geographic properties.

 Spatial analysis includes a variety of techniques, many still in their early development, using different analytic approaches and applied in fields as diverse as astronomy, with its studies of the placement of galaxies in the cosmos, to chip fabrication engineering, with its use of 'place and route' algorithms to build complex wiring structures.
 In a more restricted sense, spatial analysis is the techniques applied to structures at the human scale, most notably in the analysis of geographic data.

+It has links to the Situationist International.
 Geography of food.
 The geography of food is a field of human geography.